 The higher the odometer reading on the Car-Pass, the more insight you will have into the history of the vehicle.
 The odometer should increase steadily over time.
 Does the document show a sudden decline in the odometer reading?
 That could show that someone has clocked the odometer.
 You should therefore ask some critical questions to the seller before you buy the vehicle.

 The Car-Pass is printed on special paper to protect it from counterfeiting or fraud.
 Do you have doubts about the authenticity of the document or the information it contains?
-You can test the authenticity of your Car-Pass here.
+You can test the authenticity of your Car-Pass here or scan the QR code.

 Before you sell the vehicle, a used-vehicle inspection has to be carried out.
 If you don't, the buyer will not be able to register it.
 Ask for the Car-Pass when you go for the inspection.
 The inspector will record the odometer reading and print out a Car-Pass, which will be valid for 2 months.